[LUM#6] On the butterfly trail

 Fragile migrants

-Some of them are migratory: coming from the distant coasts of Africa, they have always flown on the wing of the prevailing winds that carry them across the Strait of Gibraltar to northern Europe.
-Today, however, they face almost insurmountable obstacles: cities, freeways and parking lots are fragmenting their populations, destructuring their habitats and depriving them of certain vital plants.
+Some of them are migratory birds: coming from the distant coasts of Africa, they have always flown on the wings of the prevailing winds that carry them across the Strait of Gibraltar to northern Europe.
+But today, almost insurmountable obstacles stand in their way: cities, highways, and parking lots fragment populations, disrupt their habitat, and deprive them of certain vital plants.

 How can we help butterflies?
-The idea is simple: to set up gardens in every town where butterflies can find shelter and the plants they need to survive.
-To set up this network, known as the "route des papillons" (butterfly route), EDDA joined forces with the Jardin des plantes de Montpellier and another association: the Gnaum naturalists.1.
-The result: a first garden created in Montpellier in February 2014.
-Three others have since been set up in the heart of the city.
-They feature butterflies' favorite plants: lavender, thyme, thistle, mallow and nettle.
+The idea is simple: create gardens in every city where they can find shelter and the plants they need to survive.
+To set up this network, known as the "butterfly route," EDDA is working with the Montpellier Botanical Garden and another association: the naturalists of Gnaum.1.
+The result: the first garden was created in Montpellier in February 2014.
+Since then, three others have been set up in the heart of the city.
+They feature the butterflies' favorite plants: lavender, thyme, thistle, mallow, and even nettles.

 Miniature oases